 Just because your child can read independently doesn’t mean you should stop reading out loud to them

-A contest, unknown lands and a reluctant traveller make A. L. Tait’s ‘The Mapmaker Chronicles: Race to the End of the World’ an engaging adventure story for children aged 9 and over.
+A contest, unknown lands and a reluctant traveller make ‘Race to the End of the World’ an engaging adventure story for children aged 9 and over.
 And while I thought the premise was a little weak, I loved that A. L. Tait has used sophisticated language that will challenge young readers.

 Patricia Cornwell’s ‘Book of the Dead’ has an interesting premise and plenty of intrigue but for me, the execution let it down.